 Costa holds a United States Soccer Federation 'A' License and performs player identification and training evaluations for the of the US Youth National Teams and USSF Development Academy clubs in the Southeast.

 Costa earned B.A. degrees in psychology and history in 2004 and a Master's Degree in Liberal Studies from Charlotte in 2005.
-He and his wife, Meghan, are parents of a two-year old son, Nicholas.
+He and his wife, Meghan, are parents of a three-year old son, Nicholas.